Sinan Savaskan: Music career

 Savaşkan's music employs highly personal pitch-time structuring methods, derived from notions of spatial perspective and architecture.
 This pitch-time technique was first displayed in his chamber works Many Stares Through Semi-Nocturnal Zeiss Blink (1979) and Antedonia (1980).
 The basis of the technique is the gradual circular rotation of pitch classes moving at different speeds simultaneously; this rotation can be effected chromatically, micro-chromatically, through glissandi, or any combination of these.
 Since each rotating pitch class may also be transposed through octave displacement, the resultant harmonic implications of three or more parts rotating in different directions at separate speeds can be quite complex and rich.
 "Nodal" points are reached when two or more parts reach either unison, an octave, or some other simple consonance such as a perfect fifth, and these lend his music a clear sense of cadence at structural points.
 In some pieces, such as the string quartet Speed/1969 (1986) the natural overtones of a rotating pitch may also be incorporated into the work's harmony.
-In others, such as the saxophone quartet The Street (1982), the pitch construction may incorporate elements from pre-existent popular or traditional musics.
+In others, such as the saxophone quartet The Street (1982), the pitch construction may incorporate elements from pre-existent popular or traditional music.

 Savaskan's first mature works were relatively strict in their applications of his pitch-time structuring methods.
 Since 1986, however, his music has exhibited greater diversity, whilst not abandoning the conscientious structuring of earlier works (to this day, he remains a committed Constructivist).
 The first piece to demonstrate this new direction was "Panic in Needle Park", for string quartet and electronics, which is rhythmically propulsive and melodically more direct than anything he had previously composed.
 Savaskan's Second Symphony, Age of Analysis (1997–98), premiered by the BBC Symphony Orchestra for BBC Radio 3, is another work of this type.
 This work proceeds from a relatively neutral starting point of gradual harmonic change to a tumultuous finale in which elements of traditional dance rhythms and other extraneous melodic-harmonic elements are integrated into a continuously evolving form.
 As Savaskan's harmonic method arrives at a concluding nodal point, the music ends with a cadence in the home pitch class, E. There have been other symphonies since then, and a chamber work "Unique strands, circular functions and Portofino", which premiered in London in 2001.